katzwebservices/dsidxpress/readme.txt

 = 1.1.7 =

-* for for search forms with mls# in them
+* Fix for search forms with mls# in them

 = 1.1.6 =